Arizona women reach 20 wins with second-round WNIT rout of Pacific

 “They weren’t going to lose,” said UA coach Adia Barnes.
 “In shoot-arounds I made it a little bit shorter and not as much running.
 They were really pumped.
 I think the problem for us in this game is they were so hyped.

 “Their energy was great.
-I think they were super excited.
-Which I like to see, but certain times they were going for really tough plays.
-Aari (McDonald) pass to Tee Tee (Starks) — we’re going for million dollar passes — not just the easy pass.
+I think they were super excited — which I like to see, but at certain times they were going for really tough plays.
+Aari (McDonald) pass to Tee Tee (Starks) — we’re going for million-dollar passes — not just the easy pass.
 But they were out there having fun.”

 McDonald finished with 20 points, 12 rebounds and seven assists.
 This gives McDonald a total of 809 points this season, moving her into rare company as only the fourth player in Pac-12 history — along with Washington’s Kelsey Plum and Stanford’s Chiney Ogwumike and Nnemkadi Ogwumike — to score more than 800.